When you think about cruise ship activities you probably think about people eating, sunbathing, or maybe taking part in a quiz or a dance class.

 It’s for your own safety really or you’ll fall down onto the fan or maybe smash into the sides.

-I did manage to stay still by myself and went what felt to me, like very high.
+I managed to stay still by myself and went what felt very high to me.

 I realised afterwards when the instructor had a go that I wasn’t really very high at all, but looking down at a giant dark fan that stretched as far as I could see, it felt like I was miles high.

-The instructor was doing a hand signal where he was spreading out his fingers and we hadn’t learnt that one in the lesson before so I was confused.
+The instructor was making a hand signal where he was spreading out his fingers – and we hadn’t learnt that one in the lesson before so I was confused.

 I think he literally just meant to spread my hands out though because when I did that he gave me a thumbs up.